 While you can form a partnership without formally filing or registering the entity, partnerships must comply with licensing and tax requirements that apply to all businesses.
 In addition, every partnership can benefit from a partnership agreement and business insurance.

 Here are the basic steps to forming a partnership:

-When registering your trade name, you might be required to publish a statement in a local newspaper (the local agency will likely provide a list of approved publications).
+When registering your trade name, you might be required to publish a notice in a local newspaper—your local agency will likely provide a list of approved publications.
 After the required time for publication (typically around 4 weeks), you must notify the licensing agency that you fulfilled the publication requirement.
-You can read more about the name registration process here.

 Here's a list of some of the items that you should cover in your partnership agreement:

 Partnerships must meet the licensing and tax registration requirements that apply to any new business.
-These registrations include:

-Business licenses: Your business might need to obtain business or professional licenses, depending on the type of business activity you are engaged in.
+Business licenses: Your business might need to obtain business or professional licenses depending on the type of business activity you're engaged in.
 For example, if your partnership offers accounting services, you must comply with state licensing requirements for accountants.

 State tax registration: Depending on your state and your business activities, you might be required to report and pay taxes, such as sales tax and use tax.
-Check with your state's tax agency for more information and registration.
+Check with your state's tax agency for more information and for registration.